WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 - Newsletter, rough draft of the report, illustration release, cumulating feedback and bio of the attendees
 - 1 week off!
 - Work on cleaning up Book Dash report, upload, resource update and reviews
+  - KW: Plan to include the planning committee ✔️

 #### Where do you need help from Kirstie?

-- No specific ask immediately, but we should do a big The Turing Way planning for nex stage
+- No specific ask immediately, but we should do a big The Turing Way planning for next stage
+  - KW: Discussed potential future direction in person - next step think up a project plan / strategy / outputs / measures of success etc.
+    - I'm keen too to see if we can map inclusion to "inner source" projects too - how do we interoperably interact with HR processes etc?

 ---